Mohorovičić discontinuity: Nature and seismology

-The Moho marks the transition in composition between the Earth's rocky outer crust and the more plastic mantle.
+The Moho marks the transition in composition between the Earth's crust and the lithospheric mantle.
 Immediately above the Moho, the velocities of primary seismic waves (P-waves) are consistent with those through basalt (6.7–7.2 km/s), and below they are similar to those through peridotite or dunite (7.6–8.6 km/s).
 This increase of approximately 1 km/s corresponds to a distinct change in material as the waves pass through the Earth, and is commonly accepted as the lower limit of the Earth's crust.
 The Moho is characterized by a transition zone of up to 500 meters.
 Ancient Moho zones are exposed above-ground in numerous ophiolites around the world.

 Beginning in the 1980s, geologists became aware that the Moho does not always coincide with the crust-mantle boundary defined by composition.
 Xenoliths (lower crust and upper mantle rock brought to the surface by volcanic eruptions) and seismic-reflection data showed that, away from continental cratons, the transition between crust and mantle is marked by basaltic intrusions and may be up to 20 km thick.
 The Moho may lie well below the crust-mantle boundary and care must be used in interpreting the structure of the crust from seismic data alone.

 Serpentinization of mantle rock below slowly spreading mid-ocean ridges can also increase the depth to the Moho, since serpentinization lowers seismic wave velocities.